Zsigmond Széchenyi: Family and marriages

-Meanwhile, during one of his interrogations at the Mosonyi prison, he coincidentally met with his father, who had died two days before his release from abuse in captivity.
+Meanwhile, during one of his interrogations at the Mosonyi prison, he coincidentally met with his father, who had succumbed to his injuries due to abuse suffered in captivity two days before his release.
 He divorced his wife in 1945.
-From 1947 he became a hunting supervisor and then a specialist museologist until 1950, he was however still the hunting supervisor of the National Forest Center.
-In 1951 he was deported to Tiszapolgár in a henhouse - even the hens were in it when he arrived.
-After five months, he was able to move to another forced residence, Balatongyörök, where his acquaintances made an acceptance statement.
-In November 1952, he was deported by the police to Keszthely, then to Veszprém, and to the Budapest tolonhouse in early December.
-At the beginning of April, he was transferred to the Sopronkőhida prison for two months, then returned to the tolonha, from where he was released on 13 June.
-He had to move back to Balatongyörök, where he lived until the spring of 1959, there he met his second wife, Margit Hertelendy.
+From 1947 he became a hunting supervisor and then a specialist museologist until 1950.
+He was, however, still the hunting supervisor of the National Forest Center.
+In 1951, he was deported to Tiszapolgár, lodging in a henhouse, which was occupied by the animals when he arrived.
+After five months, he was able to move to another forced residence in Balatongyörök, where his acquaintances made an acceptance statement.
+In November 1952, he was deported by the police to Keszthely, then to Veszprém, and to the Budapest provisional detention facility in early December.
+At the beginning of April, he was transferred to the Sopronkőhida prison for two months, then returned to the provisional prison, from where he was released on 13 June.
+He had to move back to Balatongyörök, where he lived until the spring of 1959.
+Here he met his second wife, Margit Hertelendy.

 Under the communist regime, he got a job with help from a friend at the Keszthely Helikon Library, where he could hunt again.
-His second wife, Margaret Hertelendy (Pacsa, Zala County, March 26, 1925) was from a divorced family from Hertelend and Vindornyalak of ancient Transdanubian origin.
+His second wife, Margaret Hertelendy (Pacsa, Zala County, March 26, 1925 - Budapest, September 5, 2021) was a divorcée from Hertelend and Vindornyalak of ancient Transdanubian origin.
 The couple married on 5 May 1959 in Keszthely.
-Margaret worked in the Keszthely Helikon Library along with Zsigmond; her first husband, Miklós Birck, was an agricultural engineer whom Margaret had a daughter, Eszter Birck.
+Margaret worked in the Keszthely Helikon Library along with Zsigmond.
+Her first husband, Miklós Birck, was an agricultural engineer whom Margaret shared a daughter with, Eszter Birck.
 Margaret Hertelendy's father, József Hertelendy (1889–1933) from Hertelend and Vindornyalak, was a judge in Perlak, a member of the county committee, a landowner from Pacsa, and her mother was Margit Szentmihályi (1894–1977) from Révfalva.
-The paternal grandparents of Margaret Hertelendy; József Hertelendy (1855–1907) from Hertelend and Vindornyalak, was a member of the Zala County Legislature, a landowner, and a knight, her grandmother was Elvira Kucinic (1859– †?).
-Margaret's maternal grandparents were Dezső Szentmihályi (1863–1935), a landowner, member of the Upper House AND vice-president of the "Zalavármegyei Economic Association", and Ilona Koller (1871–1934).
+The paternal grandparents of Margaret Hertelendy; József Hertelendy (1855–1907) from Hertelend and Vindornyalak, was a member of the Zala County Legislature, a landowner, and a knight, her grandmother was Elvira Kucinic (1859–1880).
+Margaret's maternal grandparents were Dezső Szentmihályi (1863–1935), a landowner, member of the Upper House and vice-president of the "Zalavármegyei Economic Association", and Ilona Koller (1871–1934).

 Margaret Hertelendy's ancestor was György Hertelendy (1764-1831), an alias of Zala, who was the guardian of Ferenc Deák and his brothers when they were orphaned.
-No child was born from the marriage of Count Zsigmond Széchenyi and Mrs. Margaret Hertelendy.
+No child was born from the marriage of Count Zsigmond Széchenyi and Margaret Hertelendy.